 For most of us that live in a climate that has 4 seasons means during the winter, we are usually landlocked and the Jet Ski is sitting around doing nothing.
-The most important things for you do after each season is to fully winterize your Sea-doo GTI SE 130 Jet Ski.
+The most important thing for you to do after each season is to fully winterize your Sea-doo GTI SE 130 Jet Ski.

 Many of you will have different Jet Ski models and brands, but a lot of what we will talk about today will still apply.
 Failure to do an after season maintenance can cause premature wear and even damage to your sea-doo jet ski during winter and the following months.